 Forecast excess levy

 Excess levy is levy revenue that, at the end of the levy period, has not been applied to eligible costs.
 The SPV will estimate the first forecast excess levy prior to the first levy year and subsequently, the SPV is required to periodically forecast its excess levy.
-These forecasts will occur on 1 October 2023, then the first 31 December after the completion and commissioning of the sludge minimisation facility, and at least every subsequent 31 December thereafter.
+The first forecast was completed as at 1 October 2023.
+Future forecasts will occur on the first 31 December after the completion and commissioning of the sludge minimisation facility, and at least every subsequent 31 December thereafter.

 To calculate its forecast excess levy, the SPV will add its cash balances to its forecast of the expected levy revenue over the remaining levy period and its forecast of the expected drawdowns of debt and equity funding over the remaining levy period, and subtract its forecast of the expected eligible costs over the remaining levy period.